adriennebrady/TrackIt/Sprint4.md

 Headers:

-  1. Authorization: The authorization token of the user.
+  1. **Authorization**: The authorization token of the user.

 * ####  &emsp; Errors

 The following error responses may be returned by the function:

-  1. 401 Unauthorized: The authorization token is invalid or not provided.
+  1. **401 Unauthorized**: The authorization token is invalid or not provided.
-  2. 404 Not Found: The user associated with the provided authorization token does not exist.
+  2. **404 Not Found**: The user associated with the provided authorization token does not exist.
 Response

 The function returns a JSON response with the following structure: